 Taking the online Florida Advanced Driver Improvement (ADI) course available at Ticketschool.com is a great option for a wide variety of people in a number of different circumstances.
 We want to make the process as simple and straightforward as possible so what follows is a basic overview of what to expect when taking the Florida ADI course.

 Registering and paying for the ADI course is Fast and Easy!

 Registering for the Florida ADI course online with Ticket School is fast and easy.
 Registration can be done completely online from the links on this page and will only take a few minutes.
-When you go to the first page of the registration form you will see a section regarding your reason for attending the course.
-For example you may be required to attend as part of a judge- or court-order, because you have a suspended or revoked license, in order to obtain a hardship license, or because you have been designated as a habitual traffic offender (HTO).
+When you go to the first page of the registration form you will be asked to enter your personal information (Name, DL number, etc.) On the second page, you will see a section regarding your reason for attending the course.
+For example you may be required to attend as part of a judge- or court-order, because you have a suspended or revoked license, or because you have been designated as a habitual traffic offender (HTO).
 Simply select the reason that applies to you.
 Remember, however, that the ADI course is not a DUI course and will not qualify for that offense.

 Taking the ADI Course

 After registering for the Florida ADI course you will be given a unique login code that will allow you to work on the course any time of the day or night from any computer, laptop, smartphone, tablet, or other internet-connected device.
 You are welcome to work on the course from multiple devices and can pick up where you left off on the previous device.
 You are also free to login as often or as many times as you would like.